carlonicora/RAW/jinx.md

 **Adventures**: a story split amongst a finite number of sessions which tells a self contained story, which can be integral part of a campaign.

-**Session**: a few continuative hours of play, where the player characters are exposed to a series of events.
+**Session**: a few continuative hours of play, where the player characters are exposed to a series of Scenes.

-**Event**: something that happens during a role-playing game session and that is designer to involve a player character in the story.
+**Scene**: something that happens during a role-playing game session and that is designer to involve a player character in the story.

 **Non Player Character** or **NPC**: a fictional figure controlled by the storyteller.
 Every single living being in a story which is not a PC.
 These characters are controlled by the storyteller.